Fast X: Filming

-Leterrier already had an established relationship with the studio, having previously directed The Incredible Hulk (2008), and he was knowledgeable about the franchise; he and franchise star Jason Statham went to watch the original film in Paris in 2001 while on a break from filming The Transporter (2002).
-Leterrier joined filming in London after scheduling and contractual considerations were confirmed; he later revealed he initially rejected the offer to direct the film, labelling it a "massive" task.
+Leterrier had an established relationship with Universal, having directed the MCU film The Incredible Hulk (2008), and he was knowledgeable about the franchise; he and franchise star Jason Statham went to watch the first installment in Paris in 2001 while on a break from filming The Transporter (2002).
+Leterrier joined filming in London after scheduling and contractual considerations were confirmed; he later revealed he initially rejected the offer to direct the film, labeling it a "massive" task.
+Leterrier went onto use elements of Lin's original contributions, such as the established crew, as well as Lin's shot lists and storyboards, to complete the film.
 Production in London concluded in mid-August, with scenes filmed at Warner Bros.
 Studios, Leavesden.
-Describing his style for the film, Leterrier said, "I'm more practical than other directors, and I brought [the franchise] back to earth", favoring real stunts (including pushing for a return of racing scenes) enhanced with visual effects, as opposed to largely computer generated placements in the recent installments.
+Rodriguez later revealed a fight sequence between her and Theron was shot without a principal director, being done while studio negotiations with Leterrier were ongoing.
+Describing his style for the film, Leterrier said, "I'm more practical than other directors, and I brought [the franchise] back to earth", revealing he favored more practical stunts (including a return of racing scenes featuring a "vertical quarter mile race") enhanced with visual effects, as opposed to the extensive use of computer-generated imagery (CGI) in the recent installments.